 Don't DIY with Baby

 You want a safe, healthy child, but want to continue home improvement projects during pregnancy.
-Some projects may be dangerous for pregnant women, particularly exposure to some chemicals in the first trimester.
+Proceed with caution ... and the correct information.
+Some projects may be dangerous for pregnant women, particularly exposure to certain chemicals in the first trimester.
 Later in the pregnancy, chemical risks decrease slightly, but the threat of falls from ladders increases.

 Here are the right and wrong projects for pregnant women: